 Date Written: July 21, 2019

-Keywords: attention markets, attention merchants, attention intermediaries, advertising, antitrust, privacy, property, property rights
+Keywords: attention markets, attention merchants, attention intermediaries, advertising, antitrust, privacy, attention and property, property rights in attention

 JEL Classification: D00, D01, D03, D11, D21, D43, D60, K00, K11, K12, K21